blusky-rcap/RCAP-national-USASpending/README.md

 # RCAP-national-USASpending
 This repository contains Python scripts used to conduct analysis of USASpending data.
+This project organizes federal spending using the Catalog of Federal Domestic Assistance (CFDA) numbers for each program.
+For additional details on the programs of interest for this project, see the 'Program Search_CFDAs.xlsx' spreadsheet in this repository.

 ## Preparation for Analysis
 In order to conduct analysis, data must first be downloaded from USAspending.gov.
 There are a variety of ways to do this, such as the Award Data Archive, or the Custom Award Data download page.
 Choose a set of data to suit your needs, and be patient.
 Once downloaded, decompressed and organized, relevant paths, filenames, datatypes, and column indices can be updated throughout the code.